JellyRollJunior/chiikawa-i-spy/README.md

 3. call POST /games/:gameId/guesses (with token) to play the game and make guesses (until all targets found)
     - Updated token will be returned to use on future /guesses requests (if guess is successful)
 4. call POST /winners once all targets founds to record win time
+5. call PUT /winners to let user name the winner

 ### Learning Outcomes